Travel insurance for Spain

-- UK provisional licences are not valid in Spain.
+- A full UK driving licence.
+(UK provisional licences are not valid in Spain.)

 - A valid Certificate of Insurance.
 Remember that this Certificate is generally only valid for a stay of less than 3 months so contact your insurer if you are staying longer.

 Drink driving laws are strict in Spain (maximum of 50mg of alcohol per 100ml of blood, or 30mg for professional drivers and drivers with less than two years’ experience).
 Penalties include heavy fines, loss of licence and even imprisonment.